 The fuller your barrels get, the better pressure you’ll have for watering your garden.
 Pretty soon you’ll be watering flowers all over the place.

-Rain Barrel Tips and Troubleshooting
+Rain Barrel Tips

 - Each hose outlet has a shutoff.
 This is helpful for troubleshooting.
 If you ever do have a leak, you can close all of the hose outlets to figure out which barrel is leaking, while saving the water in the other barrels.
 Then you can replace parts as needed to fix the leak.